Estimated reading time: 9 minutes

 - Central Vacuum and Central Air Conditioner

-- Check for leaks from any water sources (bathroom sinks, basement sink, kitchen sink, shower, bathtub, outdoor house or taps.
+- Check for leaks from water sources (bathroom sinks, basement sinks, kitchen sink, shower, bathtub, outdoor house, or taps.

 - Electrical wiring (is it done correctly, or is it a disaster safety hazard?

-- Do the windows all match, and are they installed properly.
+- Do the windows all match, and are they installed correctly?

-- Check for a new roof completion date, the type of materials used, and correct all vents.
+- Check for a new roof completion date and the type of materials used, and correct all vents.

-- Inspect any skylights in the home to make sure they are sealed properly and no leaks.
+- Inspect any home skylights to ensure they are adequately sealed and have no leaks.

-- Open anything you can turn off or on to make sure it is properly working.
+- Open anything you can turn off or on to ensure it works properly.